noh-lab/spacerNet/README.md

-# spacerNet
+# SpacerNet
-**spacerNet** is a tool designed to identify and visualize the shared spacer elements between the CRISPRs of multiple bacterial strains.
+**SpacerNet** is a tool designed to identify and visualize the shared spacer elements between the CRISPRs of multiple bacterial strains.

 ### Input File:
 > spacerNet requires a combined multi-strain (or species) .GFF file containing CRISPR arrays annotated by CRISPRCasFinder.